rackerlabs/docs-developer-blog/_posts/2018-11-30-microsoft-power-bi.md

 ### Dashboard sharing and groups

-The dashboard is a container for visualizations that Power BI generates from your datasets.
+The dashboard is a container for visualizations that Power BI generates from your data sets.
 You can share your dashboards with the following users:

 - Other users in your organization (either by email or by sharing a link to the dashboard).